Smothyze/sweet-progress/README.md

   - Success/failure notifications
   - Detailed error messages

-## How to Use

-### Basic Usage
-1. **Enter Game Title**
-   - Type a new game title or select from dropdown
-   - Existing games will auto-fill their paths

-2. **Select Paths**
-   - Click "Browse..." to select:
-     - Savegame location (your game's save folder)
-     - Backup location (where to store backups)

-3. **Create Backup**
-   - Click "Create Backup" button
-   - View progress in the log area
-   - Receive confirmation when complete

-### Advanced Features
-- **Editing Existing Games**
-  - Select from dropdown
-  - Modify paths as needed
-  - New paths are saved automatically

-- **Configuration File**
-  - Stored as `savegame_backup_config.json`
-  - Can be edited manually if needed
-  - Located in the same folder as the executable

 ### Command Line Version
 For advanced users, the core backup functionality can be called directly: